jamesshore/livestream/README.md

 This Week's Challenge (25 Aug 2020): Microservice Clients Without Mocks (Part I)
 ---------------------

 This repo contains a simple microservice in the `src/rot13-service` folder.
 It encodes text using ROT-13 encoding.
 (You can find the details below, under "How the Microservice Works.")
-Our eventual goal is to create a command-line application, in the `src/rot13-cli` folder, that uses the microservice to encode text provided on the command line.
+Next week, we'll create a command-line application that uses the microservice to encode text provided on the command line.

-Your challenge this week, should you choose to accept it, is to create a generic HTTP client that can be used to build the command-line application in the future.
-You don't need to build the command-line application or anything specific to the ROT-13 service.
+This week, your challenge is to create a generic HTTP client that we'll use to build the command-line application next week.
+You don't need to build anything specific to the ROT-13 service.
 The only thing we're doing this week is the generic HTTP client.

 The client needs to be testable without mocks.
 In practice, this means that it should be a [nullable infrastructure wrapper](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks).
 It also needs to provide the ability to track requests and configure responses.